dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T302: Diversity fosters innovation and productivity.
+### T302: Diverse communities are more innovative and productive.

 |Support|
 |---|